Arcky97/Pokemon-Kyrac/README.md

 - A mart like in Slateport City (RSE) has been added to Hester City.

+### V1.9.5E - Release December 15 2022

 - The beach in Hester City has been edited.

 - More trainers added on the yacht.

+- A lot of items have been added accros the Yacht.

+- Some items have been added around Hester City

+- Some trainers and NPC's have been added to Hester City.

 ## Credits: